Lazarocg6/Chesser/README.md

 If you want to support me and my work, you can donate me a little something by clicking [**here**](https://www.paypal.com/donate?hosted_button_id=U2SRGAFYXT32Q).

-## Fork aditions
+## Fork changes

-Some visual changes
+Some visual changes.

-Option to hide the side menu
+Option to hide the side menu.

+Board position and moves are now stored as JSON files in /games inside the plugin installation folder.

 ![hide_menu](imgs/hide_menu.png)
 ![show_menu](imgs/show_menu.png)